prgumd/WorldGen/docs/source/CityConfig.rst

 CityConfig
 ====

-A sample :code:`config.yaml` file looks like:
+The :code:`config.yaml` file contains the following parameters.
+Refer to WorldGen/config.yaml for a sample config file. :

 .. list-table:: Config Parameters
     :widths: 5 10